jeremyBanks/banksh/ideas/stop-ignoring-bash-errors.md

 ## What do we mean by errors?

 Bash doesn't have exceptions or error types as we might be used to in other langues.
 However, every command, whether it's built-in to Bash or an external program, returns an "exit status code" between `0` and `255` when it finishes executing.
-Successful commands return `0`, while commands that fail return a between code between `1` and `255`.
+Successful commands return `0`, while commands that fail return a code between `1` and `255`.

 When I talk about "errors" in Bash in this post, I'm referring to any command which exits with a non-zero exit code in a context where it isn't explicitly expected.
 For example, if you had a program that started with